Best Programming Languages for Linux Development

 Linux by market share is not the most popular choice for an operating system.
 That said, market share is only the only determiner of popularity.
 Linux has proven to be an ever-popular choice amongst software developers of all stripes.
 Plus working solely in the Terminal makes your co-workers think you actually have hacking skills.

 In all seriousness developing Linux, applications have received a shot in the arm with Steam’s announcement that it will be using Linux for its new portable gaming device the Steam Deck.
-This will prompt some developers to look at developing for the operating system along with the numerous others committed to providing great open source applications.
+This will prompt some developers to look at developing the operating system along with the numerous others committed to providing great open-source applications.

 Often the first question prospective software developers will ask is what programming language is best to learn for some goal.
 This is the most loaded question in terms of software development, and the answer is always “it depends.”
-Every year articles will discuss where coding is going but the answer to what is the best programming language will always be it depends.
+Every year articles will discuss where coding is going but the answer to what the best programming language will always be “it depends”.